Want to play board games online for free? I’ve played board games on many different board game sites and selected the six best.

 How much is it?
 Price varies.
 Usually between £10-£20

 Tabletop Simulator is a game on Steam.
 It works in the same way as the games on Tabletopia.
 Players manually select pieces and move them around the board and keep their own score.

 Tabletop Simulator is less of a game and more of a sandbox for people to build digital versions of board games.
 They can then invite their friends who also have Tabletop Simulator on Steam to join them in a game.

 Players can also play games that have been made by other people in the community and shared in the Steam Workshop.
-They are completely free to download.
+They are completely free.
 You can find board games on Tabletop Simulator that you won’t find digital versions of anywhere else online.

 Some of the games people have made are incredible!

-I’ve included a couple of screenshots of some of the games from the Steam Workshop to give you an idea of the quality of the games people are making on here.
-Some of the games are in a great area with licensing so if requested by the license holder they could be taken down at any time.
+The Dark Souls game on the Steam Workshop gives you an idea of the quality of the games people are making on here.
+Some of the games are in a grey area with licensing so if requested by the license holder they could be taken down at any time.